 RIGHT: The Core Neighborhood District is distinguished in orange/peach.
-The District surrounds the Downtown Core (red) and is bordered by various other character areas.
+The District surrounds the Downtown Core and is bordered by various other character areas.

-- Continue to explore possible street and pedestrian connections between neighborhoods and towards Downtown through land acquisition. - Encourage development to have 2000 living units within walking distance (.75 miles) of Downtown. - Update and adopt the Pinecrest Neighborhood Plan. - Update and adopt the Hill Community Neighborhood Plan. - Create and adopt Hall Circle Neighborhood Plan. - Identify redevelopment grants and incentives that would help reduce barriers in order to improve or to spur redevelopment in targeted neighborhoods. - Investigate policy changes that are aligned with the ARC's Lifelong Communities Initiative that would allow accessory dwelling units, promote infill housing, and reduce the minimum square footage requirements. - Begin streetscape and infrastructure improvements in preparation for neighborhood redevelopment.
+- Continue to explore possible street and pedestrian connections between neighborhoods and towards Downtown through land acquisition. - Encourage development to increase housing units within walking distance (.75 miles) of Downtown. - Update and adopt the Pinecrest Neighborhood Plan. - Update and adopt the Hill Community Neighborhood Plan. - Create and adopt Hall Circle Neighborhood Plan. - Identify redevelopment grants and incentives that would help reduce barriers in order to improve or to spur redevelopment in targeted neighborhoods. - Investigate policy changes that are aligned with the ARC's Lifelong Communities Initiative that would allow accessory dwelling units, promote infill housing, and reduce the minimum square footage requirements. - Begin streetscape and infrastructure improvements in preparation for neighborhood redevelopment.
 Specifically extending sewer along Hill Street to South Street.
-Extend Hill Street to South Street. - Eliminate dead end streets. - Add entrance to Hill Community from Duluth Highway. - Create an Infill Development Ordinance.
+Extend Hill Street to South Street. - Discourgae dead end streets, when appropriate. - Create an Infill Development Ordinance. - Explore climate resiliency measures to retrofit existing neighborhoods with open space, pocket parks, and green infrastructure.

-ABOVE: An aerial of the Butord Housing Authority on Main St. BELOW: Rendering of redevelopment possibilities.
+ABOVE: An aerial of the Buford Housing Authority on Main St. BELOW: Rendering of redevelopment possibilities.
 There is potential to redevelop underutilized properties with creative urban design and with higher density through an Infill Development Ordinance.